-The program will run from November through April and students are expected to participate in a weekly, afterschool program.
+The program will run from January through May (5 month commitment) and students are expected to meet 2-3 hours per week after-school.

 Program at a glance:

-- Option to take weekly music lessons on instrument of choice in person or virtual
+- Optional, weekly music lessons on instrument of choice in person or virtual

-- Audit masterclasses, participate in creative arts workshops, and attend performances of world-renowned artists in the fields of music, media, among others
+- Audit masterclasses, creative arts workshops, and performances of artists in the fields of music, media, among others

-- Monthly career labs and seminars in aspects of arts advocacy including lobbying, case building, grassroots efforts, public speaking and letter writing
+- Monthly career labs and seminars on arts advocacy including lobbying, case building, grassroots efforts, public speaking and letter writing

 - Excursions throughout New York City to cultural organizations and events